BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas and on public transport.
-Avoid flashing expensive jewelry or electronics.
-If you're taking taxis, opt for 'sitios' (official taxi stands) or use ride-sharing apps like Uber or Didi where available, as they offer a bit more security and transparency.
+Be aware of your surroundings, especially in crowded places like markets or bus stations.
+Avoid displaying expensive jewelry or electronics.
+If you're taking a taxi, opt for 'sitio' (authorized) taxis or use ride-sharing apps like Uber or Didi where available.

 packing